Geneva Airport: Terminal 1

 Before Switzerland's integration into the Schengen Area in 2008, Pier F, also known as the French Sector, was used exclusively for passengers arriving from, or departing to destinations in France.
-It has two gates with jet bridges and four bus gates.
+It has two gates with jet bridges (F12 and F13) and four bus gates (F14-F17).
 The French Sector exists as a stipulation of an agreement between France and the Canton of Geneva dating from the 1960s, and enables travel between the neighboring French region of Pays de Gex and the airport while avoiding Swiss territory and customs.
 The French Sector area still exists for passengers arriving from French destinations who wish to exit directly to French territory and avoid Swiss customs controls, although passport control and immigration checks have been dropped as part of the Schengen Treaty.
 Buses to French ski resorts south of Geneva nowadays use the Swiss sector, since the road distance is much shorter through Geneva, and the passport control is dropped also at the border south of Geneva.

 In June 2016, Geneva Airport management announced that they will start upgrading the main check-in hall in terminal 1.
 This will add one thousand square metres to the actual check-in area and help to cope with the higher passenger volume that the airport faces every year.
 The renovated check-in hall was fully opened by the end of 2017.

 Long-haul pier Aile Est

 The airport announced in 2012 a plan to replace the current, outdated long-haul section (Pier C) of the terminal, which originally was intended to be an interim solution back in 1975, with a completely reconstructed facility.
 Construction originally was delayed by several years by Swissair moving its long haul operation to Zurich in 1996.
 The September 11, 2001, attacks and the bankruptcy of Swissair in 2001 delayed it further.
 Lately, a few airlines such as Emirates, Etihad Airways, Qatar Airways, United Airlines, and Swiss International Air Lines have started to use the current facility.
 The need for this new pier was then urgent.
 The extension of the airport was opposed by some associations (such as NOÉ21).

 In December 2021, construction of the new Aile Est (East Wing) was completed.
 It is a completely new extension of the terminal replacing the old Pier C in the same location.
 The new facility is 520 m long and is able to handle six widebody long-haul aircraft at once directly at the building.
-This building is ecofriendly, electricity produced by 5,000 m^{2} of solar panels, more than 100 geothermal probes for heat pumps, glazed facades for natural light, additional LED lighting, recovery of rainwater, optimum thermal insulation with triple glazing, eliminates bus rides on the tarmac, and finally power supply and hot / cold direct 3 additional positions instead of an external diesel power.
+This building is ecofriendly, electricity produced by 5000 m2 of solar panels, more than 100 geothermal probes for heat pumps, glazed facades for natural light, additional LED lighting, recovery of rainwater, optimum thermal insulation with triple glazing, eliminates bus rides on the tarmac, and finally power supply and hot / cold direct 3 additional positions instead of an external diesel power.
 The new terminal pier has been in operation since 14 December 2021 and is used for all long-haul flights and several non-Schengen destinations.